NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

   --image-list frame_images.txt,linescan1_images.txt,linescan2_images.txt      \
   --camera-list frame_cameras.txt,linescan1_cameras.txt,linescan2_cameras.txt

-Use comma as separator, and no spaces.
+Use a comma as separator, and no spaces.

 We will float the intrinsics for the frame cameras, and keep the linescan intrinsics (but not poses) fixed.
 This is accomplished with the option::

+  --intrinsics-to-float '1:focal_length,optical_center,other_intrinsics
-  --intrinsics-to-float '1:focal_length,optical_center,other_intrinsics 2:none 3:none'
+                         2:none 3:none'

 Optimizing the optical center may not be necessary, as this intrinsic parameter may correlate with the position of the cameras, and these are not easy to